Pope Clement VIII

-Pope Clement VIII (Clemens VIII; Clemente VIII; 24 February 1536 – 5 March 1605), born Ippolito Aldobrandini, was head of the Catholic Church and ruler of the Papal States from 2 February 1592 to his death on 5 March 1605.
+Pope Clement VIII (Clemens VIII; Clemente VIII; 24 February 1536 – 3 March 1605), born Ippolito Aldobrandini, was head of the Catholic Church and ruler of the Papal States from 30 January 1592 to his death in March 1605.

-Born in Fano, Italy to a prominent Florentine family, he initially came to prominence as a canon lawyer before being made a Cardinal-Priest in 1585.
-In 1592 he was elected Pope and took the name of Clement.
-During his papacy he effected the reconciliation of Henry IV of France to the Catholic faith and was instrumental in setting up an alliance of Christian nations to oppose the Ottoman Empire in the so-called Long War.
+Born in Fano, Papal States to a prominent Florentine family, he initially came to prominence as a canon lawyer before being made a Cardinal-Priest in 1585.
+In 1592, he was elected Pope and took the name of Clement.
+During his papacy, he effected the reconciliation of Henry IV of France to the Catholic faith and was instrumental in setting up an alliance of Christian nations to oppose the Ottoman Empire in the so-called Long War.
 He also successfully adjudicated in a bitter dispute between the Dominicans and the Jesuits on the issue of efficacious grace and free will.
-In 1600 he presided over a jubilee which saw many pilgrimages to Rome.
-He presided over the trial and execution of Giordano Bruno and implementing strict measures against Jewish residents of the Papal States.
-He may have been the first pope to drink coffee.
+In 1600, he presided over a jubilee, which brought many pilgrimages to Rome.
+He presided over the trial and execution of Giordano Bruno and implemented strict measures against Jewish residents of the Papal States.
+According to some accounts, he may have been the first pope to drink coffee, and his approval thereof may have led to its popularisation.

-Clement VIII died at the age of 69 in 1605 and his remains now rest in the Rome city church of Santa Maria Maggiore.
+Clement VIII died at the age of 69 in 1605, and his remains now rest in the Roman church of Santa Maria Maggiore.

 Early life

-He was from a Florentine family, and followed his father as a canon lawyer, becoming an Auditor (judge) of the Roman Rota, the highest ecclesiastical court constituted by the Holy See.
+He was baptised on 4 March at the cathedral of Fano.
+He was from a Florentine family, son of Silvestro Aldobrandini and Lesa Deti, and followed his father as a canon lawyer, becoming an Auditor (judge) of the Roman Rota, the highest ecclesiastical court constituted by the Holy See.
 He was only ordained as a priest on 31 December 1580 at the age of 45 and became pope on 2 February 1592 when he was not yet 56.
 He was an effective, if sometimes rigorous, administrator.